microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chatmessagefromidentityset.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the sender of a [message](../resources/chatmessage.md) in a chat or a channel.
-This object may be `null` for a message that has been deleted or sent by the Microsoft Teams internal system, for instance, event messages for addition of members.
+This object may be `null` for a message that has been deleted or sent by the Microsoft Teams internal system; for examples, event messages for addition of members.

 Inherits from [identitySet](../resources/identityset.md).